incodehq/incode-platform/README.md

 are purposely left at `0.0.1-SNAPSHOT` because they are not intended to be released.

+## Related Modules ##

+See also the [Excel module](https://github.com/isisaddons/isis-module-excel), which provides programmatic ability to export or import objects to/from an Excel spreadsheet.

 ## Change Log ##

 * `1.6.1` - (breaking change) changed package names for API to `org.isisaddons.wicket.excel.cpt.applib`